corvostore/corvostore.github.io/index.md

  - Insertion: O(log N)
  - Deletion: O(log N)

 To make the read operation a constant time operation, we used a hash table to store the members as keys with their scores as values.
-However, we still need to maintain the order of the members in the skip list, in such a way that binary search and write operations are possible.
+However, we still need to maintain the order of the members in the sorted set, in such a way that binary search and write operations are possible.

 To maintain O(log(N)) time for insertion and removal operations, and to more effectively handle the possibility of duplicate scores, we used a probabilistic data structure called a skip list.
 A skip list can be thought of as a variation of a multi-level linked list where each level’s elements are ordered.
 Nodes have up and down pointers in addition to the left and right pointers that are standard in doubly linked lists.